UNISTAT - the ultimate Excel statistics add-in

 The Variable Selection Dialogue of X-Y Plots, Polar Plot, Bar Chart, Area Chart and Ribbon Chart procedures support a Means Plot with Error Bars check box.
 When it is checked, each point on the plot will represent the mean of a data series rather than an individual data point.
 By default, the program also plots the standard error of mean for each point in the form of a symmetric vertical error bar.
 It is possible to switch off the display of error bars or select other measures of dispersion.

-As of this version of UNISTAT, it is also possible to select a continuous variable for the X-Axis, where one or more Y-Axis variables have multiple values corresponding to the same X-Axis variable value.
+It is also possible to select a continuous variable for the X-Axis, where one or more Y-Axis variables have multiple values corresponding to the same X-Axis variable value.
 A typical case is the dose-response plot where there are several response variable values for each dose level.
 When one more factor variables are also selected, the X-Axis selection will be ignored.

 If one or more factor columns are selected, then the means of subgroups defined by combinations of factor levels are plotted.
 In this case a further dialogue pops up, displaying a check list of all combinations of levels.
 This dialogue also contains a check box Factors on the X-Axis, which is used to determine whether the variables or the factors will be represented on the X-Axis.